3/17/2025

 Fluency refers to the ability to read text accurately, quickly, and with proper expression.
 It involves automaticity in word recognition, comprehension, and prosody.

-This study published by APA PsycNet shows students with strong oral fluency skills are more likely to succeed in other areas of the literacy acquisition process.
-This is because fluency serves as a bridge between being able to read or decode words and being able to comprehend what is being read.
+A study published by APA PsycNet shows students with strong oral fluency skills are more likely to succeed in other areas of the literacy acquisition process.
+This is because fluency serves as a bridge between reading or decoding words and comprehending what is being read.
+Another study that looked at fluency development in first through fourth grades found that “text reading fluency is an important, independent construct to consider in reading development, and it makes an independent contribution to reading comprehension over and above word reading fluency and listening comprehension.”

 4. Vocabulary